cometbft/cometbft/docs/references/architecture/adr-x-intelligent-validator-peering.md

 The CometBFT config should add some new fields which should be populated by validators:

 1.  `val_peer_count_low`, `val_peer_count_high`, `val_peer_count_target`.
 These are the lower bound, upper bound, and target number of validator peers to maintain, respectively.
-Note that these have some interaction with `p2p.max_num_inbound_peers` and `p2p.max_num_outbound_peers`, which are already in the config.
-In order to avoid confusion, we will assume that `p2p.max_num_inbound_peers` and `p2p.max_num_outbound_peers` are the maximum number of peers that the node will ever try to maintain, and that the validator peer count bounds are a subset of that.
-Node operators may need to adjust these parameters to allow for the val peer count bounds to work within the max peer bounds.
+Note that these have some interaction with `p2p.max_num_inbound_peers` and `p2p.max_num_outbound_peers`, which are already in the config. `p2p.max_num_inbound_peers` and `p2p.max_num_outbound_peers` are used by the switch (rejects inbound peers when above max) and the pex reactor (uses max outbound to determine how many to dial).
+These new parameters will operate within those bounds, so node operators may need to adjust these parameters to allow for the val peer count bounds to work within the max peer bounds.

 2.  `should_join_valp2p` - whether the node should join the valp2p network.